-The concept of liposuction is very simple.
+The concept of liposuction in Mumbai is very simple.
 Liposuction is a surgical technique that improves the body’s contour by removing excess fat deposits located between the skin and muscle.
 Liposuction involves the use of a small stainless steel tube, called a cannula (from the Latin word for reed, tube, cane).
 The liposuction cannula, typically connected to a powerful suction pump, is inserted into the fat through small incisions in the skin, and fat is removed by suction as the cannula creates tiny tunnels through the fat.
 During the healing process after liposuction, these tiny tunnels shrink and disappear, resulting in an improved body contour.

 A good candidate for liposuction is defined as any patient who is likely to be happy with the results of liposuction.
 The best candidates for liposuction are in good health and have realistic expectations of what liposuction can accomplish.
 Liposuction can provide a good candidate with a significant improvement, but it is unlikely to achieve perfection.
 There is no definite age or weight limit for patients who are “good candidates” for liposuction.
 Many liposuction patients are of average size but are concerned about localized accumulations of fat.
 However, some of the happiest patients have been individuals who are somewhat obese.
 A good candidate usually has one or more localized accumulations of fat that can be removed by liposuction.